Cost of Living in Rio De Janeiro

 Rio de Janeiro boasts an extensive public transportation network, including buses, trains, and the metro, making it relatively easy to navigate without a car.
 The Rio Metro is a popular choice for both locals and tourists, with a single ticket costing approximately $1 USD.
 Monthly passes are available for those who use the metro frequently, offering cost savings for regular commuters.

-See also Best Cost of Living in The Us
+See also What Is The Cost of Living in Mexico

 For those who prefer the convenience of driving, be prepared for additional expenses.
 The cost of gasoline in Brazil is generally higher than in the United States, with prices averaging around $1.20 per liter.
 Moreover, car insurance and maintenance can add up quickly.
 Ridesharing services like Uber are also widely available and provide a practical alternative for those who prefer not to drive.